Acanthamoeba

 Acanthamoeba is a genus of amoebae that are commonly recovered from soil, fresh water, and other habitats.

-Acanthamoeba has two evolutive forms, the metabolically active trophozoite and a dormant, stress-resistant cyst.
-Trophozoites are small, usually 15 to 25 μm in length and amoeboid in shape.
-In nature, Acanthamoeba species are free-living bacterivores, but in certain situations, they can cause infections (acanthamebiasis) in humans and other animals.
+The genus Acanthamoeba has two stages in its life cycle, the metabolically active trophozoite stage and a dormant, stress-resistant cyst stage.
+In nature, Acanthamoeba species are generally free-living bacterivores.
+However, they are also opportunistic pathogens able to cause serious and potentially fatal infections in humans and other animals.

 Distribution

 Acanthamoeba spp. are among the most prevalent protozoa found in the environment.
 They are distributed worldwide, and have been isolated from soil, air, sewage, seawater, chlorinated swimming pools, domestic tap water, bottled water, dental treatment units, hospitals, air-conditioning units, and contact lens cases.
 Additionally, they have been isolated from human skin, nasal cavities, throats, and intestines, as well as plants and other mammals.